Áed na nGall

-Áed mac Felidlimid Ó Conchobair (English: Hugh McFelim O'Connor), known as Áed na nGall (Áed of the foreigners/Hebrideans), was king of Connacht alongside his father Felim from 1258 reigning solely from 1265 until his own death in 1274.
+Áed mac Felidlimid Ua Conchobair (English: Hugh McFelim O'Connor), known as Áed na nGall (Áed of the foreigners/Hebrideans), was king of Connacht alongside his father Felim from 1258 reigning solely from 1265 until his own death in 1274.
 He is credited with turning the tide on Norman expansion in Connacht at the Battle of Áth an Chip.
-Aed took a different approach than his father to dealing with English crown authority in Ireland, placing his faith in alliances with the Gaelic speaking world and becoming the chief supporter of Brian Ua Neill's bid to revive the high kingship of Ireland.
+Aed took a different approach from his father when dealing with English crown authority in Ireland, placing his faith in alliances with the Gaelic speaking world and becoming the chief supporter of Brian Ua Neill's bid to revive the high kingship of Ireland.
 His byname na nGall (of the foreigners/Hebrideans) comes from his marriage in 1259 to a daughter of Dubhghall mac Ruaidri King of the Hebrides which brought him 160 gallowglass commanded by Dubhghall's younger brother Ailéan as a dowry.

 Early life

 Aed's father Felim was king of Connacht from 1230.
-In 1249 a son of Felim, assumed to be Aed, is recorded ambushing a retinue of young Anglo-Norman nobles on their way to Sligo Castle killing seven of them.
+In 1249 a son of Felim, assumed to be Aed, is recorded ambushing a retinue of young Anglo-Norman nobles on their way to Sligo Castle, killing seven of them.
 They were being escorted by a member of the de Bermingham family of Athenry, and afterwards Aed raided their lands with his followers.
-One of his companions was captured by a member of the family called Geroitin, prompting Aed to pursue them until he managed to kill Georoitin and free his companion who later died of his wounds.
+One of his companions was captured by a member of the family called Geroitin, prompting Aed to pursue them until he managed to kill Georoitin and free his companion, who later died of his wounds.
 In response Maurice Fitzgerald 2nd Lord Offaly raised an army and marched into Connacht forcing Aed and his father Felim to gather their movable wealth and retreat into Breifne and the north of Ireland, while Maurice installed Toirrdelbach son of Aedh Ua Conchobair as king.

-However Toirrdelbach's power was badly weakened when his war like sons, against the advice of Toirrdelbach, initiated the First Battle of Athenry being badly defeated.
+However Toirrdelbach's power was badly weakened when his warlike sons, against the advice of Toirrdelbach, initiated the First Battle of Athenry, and were badly defeated.
 The next year Felim marched into Connacht from Tir Eoghain at the head of an army, forcing Toirrdelbach to flee to his erstwhile allies for support.
 They instead made peace with Felim and re-recognized him as king.
-In 1253 the O'Reilly's, increasingly independent of Connacht's traditional vassal state of Breifne, teamed up with Felim's rival Cathal O Conchobair who had been banished from the kingdom by him in 1250.
+In 1253 the O'Reillys, increasingly independent of Connacht's traditional vassal state of Breifne, teamed up with Felim's rival Cathal O Conchobair who had been banished from the kingdom by him in 1250.
 They pillaged Muintir Eolias until Aed arrived and 'utterly routed them'.
 In 1255 Aed traveled north to Tir Eoghain and made peace with Connacht exiles who were hiding there out of fear of his father.
 They marched together back to Connacht while the descendants of Ruadhrí, rival claimants to the throne, and their Anglo-Norman allies watched but according to the annals dared not attack.